-@RosyJulieBC is a YouTuber and blogger sharing her rosacea journey with friends everywhere.
+@RosyJulieBC is a YouTuber and blogger sharing her products for rosacea with friends everywhere.
 Check out her latest blog post and video sharing her experience with Bedrock Balm, our best face cream for redness.

 Ever since my old favorite natural skin care company closed (read all about that in my “Saying Goodbye to My Favourite Natural Skin Care Company” post from last year), I’ve been on the hunt for new products that work.
 I’ve found a few things I’m comfortable with, and a few that will tide me over until I find something I like a lot more.

 I’ve been trying lots of products along the way.
 Most have been meh, but some stood out.
 Unfortunately, it wasn’t always in a good way.

 The first product I tried this year (not Bedrock Balm) left me with a horrible, slap-like stinging flare-up.
 Usually, I would spend some time recovering my skin by going back to the most basic of basics.
 I’d wash my face minimally but gently, moisturize, don’t use any “treatment” or “anti-redness” products and give my skin the chance to heal and get balanced before I’d try something else.

 Though I’d used that reaction-inducing other product that morning, I decided to get started with Bedrock Balm that night.
 I followed the directions and gently cleansed my face (saying goodbye to the other product forever), gently applied a tiny amount of the Bedrock Balm (a little goes a long way, as I’ve discovered time after time with natural skin care for rosacea), then topped it off with the moisturizer I’d been using at the time, a face oil.